GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a GMC Yukon are $1,008 a year for full coverage.
-Comprehensive insurance costs an estimated $180, collision insurance costs $202, and liability coverage costs around $468.
-Buying just liability costs as low as $518 a year, and insurance for high-risk drivers costs $2,162 or more.
-16-year-old drivers cost the most to insure at up to $4,034 a year.
+Average insurance rates for a GMC Yukon are $1,008 a year with full coverage.
+Comprehensive costs approximately $180, collision costs $202, and liability coverage costs around $468.
+Buying just liability costs as low as $518 a year, with insurance for high-risk drivers costing around $2,162.
+Teens receive the highest rates at $4,034 a year or more.

 Average premium for full coverage: $1,008

-Prices are based on $500 policy deductibles, liability limits of 30/60, and includes UM/UIM and medical coverage.
-Prices are averaged for all states and for all Yukon models.
+Rate estimates include $500 physical damage insurance deductibles, 30/60 liability coverage, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all U.S. states and for all Yukon models.

-The examples above show why everyone should compare prices for a targeted area and risk profile, rather than using rate averages.
+These examples demonstrate why everyone should compare prices using their specific location and risk profile, rather than using averaged prices.

 Use the form below to get customized rates for your location.